pizzaolive/ant_upload_checker/README.md

 * Non-english films may not be found on ANT if their titles do not match
 * Films with ellipsis may not be found.
 Currently guessit automatically removes these e.g. Tick Tick...
 BOOM! -> Tick Tick Boom!
 * Films with alternate titles (Film X AKA Film Y) will not be found on ANT
-* Some users are unable to use the script with a GUI (graphical user interface)- an alternative option will be added in the future

 ## Prerequisites
 * You must have Python v 3.8 or later installed: https://www.python.org/downloads/windows/
 * You must be a member of ANT
     * Please do not message me for an invite, or open issues requesting one, these will be ignored.
 ANT Staff is aware of and monitors this repo
-* If you are on Linux, note that some Python installations don't come with a package called Tkinter which is required.
-    * If you are prompted to install it, choose the command based on your Linux system, or see here for more info: https://stackoverflow.com/questions/4783810/install-tkinter-for-python
-        * **Debian/Ubuntu:** `sudo apt install python3-tk -y`
-        * **Fedora:** `sudo dnf install -y python3-tkinter`
-        * **Arch:** `sudo pacman -Syu tk --noconfirm`
-        * **REHL/CentOS6/CentOS7:** `sudo yum install -y python3-tkinter`
-        * **OpenSUSE:** `sudo zypper in -y python-tk`

 ## How to setup and run ant_upload_checker
 1. **Optional step: setup a virtual environment** (recomended but not required)